 On the other hand, paying to have your site hosted, is pretty much like renting an apartment, in that you don’t actually own the space, you are just renting it for a predetermined time.
 The landlord (the “host”) provides specific services like maintaining the building and grounds, the utilities are available and working (plumbing, electric outlets, etc.) and a reasonable amount of safety.
 In this scenario, you supply the furniture, pay some or all the utility bills, keep the place clean, and have responsibility for your own safety.
 To me, the biggest advantage of paying for a hosted site is flexibility.
 You choose your blogging software (often the site will have several options to choose from, or you can use something else), and how it is configured.
 With the exception of some legal limitations, you decide how you use your site.
 Another advantage is that you almost certainly will have more storage space available on a paid hosted site.
 This space will come in handy if you have blogged for a few years and/or have a lot of photos or movies posted on your site.
 A downside is that you could have a bad host.
 The support pieces he is supposed to give may fail; you could have lousy support; servers could be down for extended periods of time, and so on.

-If you decide to go with a free hosting site, you have a very short journey: decide your domain name, tweak your site template, and write, write, and write.
+If you decide to go with a free hosting site as the perfect web host, you have a very short journey: decide your domain name, tweak your site template, and write, write, and write.
 For the hearty souls that want a site of their own, we walk on.
 Be ready to do a little research, some price shopping, and some planning.
-At the end of the trail, you will have site that meets your needs now, and will be flexible for your future needs as well.
+At the end of the trail, you will have site (and the perfect web host) that meets your needs now, and will be flexible for your future needs as well.